-This Romanian Eggplant Dip (Salata de vinete) is a traditional recipe, extremely delicious and easy to make with just 3 ingredients.
+This Romanian eggplant salad spread (Salata de vinete) is a traditional recipe, extremely delicious and easy to make with just 3 ingredients.

-If you’re a fan of Baba-Ganoush, or even of the Greek version named Melitzanosalata. you most likely will fall in love with this recipe too.
+If you’re a fan of Baba-Ganoush, or even of the Greek version named Melitzanosalata you most likely will fall in love with this recipe too.

-The best flavor is achieved when they are put on direct flame, in outdoors grilling being more easy to do because of the smoke situation involved.
+The best flavor is achieved when they are put on direct flame, cooking them outdoors being more easy to do because of the smoke situation involved.

-But I cooked it many times directly on the stove flame, protecting the stove’s surface with some aluminum foil to make it easy to clean and make a little less mess.
+But I cooked it many times directly on the stove flame, protecting the stove’s surface with aluminum foil to make it easy to clean and make a little less mess.

 There’s always the roasted in the oven version of cooking this spread, but it will lack that smoky flavor.
 It’s not quite the same, but I use it to make large batches to freeze and to indulge over the winter.

-Eggplants – make sure they are ripe, without any damages
+- Eggplants – make sure they are ripe, without any damages

-Neutral flavor oil – I use sunflower oil
+- Neutral flavor oil – I use sunflower oil

-Onion – some yellow onion finely chopped
+- Onion – some yellow onion finely chopped

-Salt and pepper for seasoning
+- Salt and pepper for seasoning

-🍆 How To Make This Eggplant (Aubergine) Dip
+🍆 How To Make Romanian Eggplant Salad

-1️ Step one: Grill/roast the eggplants
+1. Grill/roast the eggplants

-Grill the eggplants on high flame.
+- Grill the eggplants on high flame.
 Turn them on all sides so they are cooked really well.
 They are done when their skin turns dark and they become really soft all over.

-Take the cooked eggplants and place them on a piece of aluminum foil to protect the working space.
+- Take the cooked eggplants and place them on a piece of aluminum foil to protect the working space.
 Cut them open with a knife and scoop the interior.
 You can remove some of the seeds if you wish.

 For the oven roasting: